Canon 1200D vs Nikon D90

-If the count of individual advantages (bullet points above) is taken as a guide, the D90 emerges as the winner of the match-up (8 : 5 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the D90 is the clear winner of the contest (10 : 5 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Expert reviews: Canon 1200D vs Nikon D90

 This is why hands-on reviews by experts are important.
 The table below provides a synthesis of the camera assessments of some of the best known photo gear review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).

 |Nikon D90«||++||++||4/5||5/5||4.5/5||Aug 2008||1,299||-||Nikon D90|

 |Canon 760D« »||+||77/100||4.5/5||4.5/5||4.5/5||Feb 2015||649||-||Canon 760D|

 |Canon G9 X« »||++||-||4.5/5||4/5||4.5/5||Oct 2015||529||-||Canon G9 X|

 |Canon 100D« »||+||78/100||4/5||4/5||4/5||Mar 2013||549||-||Canon 100D|